LorenzoChavez/CodingBat-Exercises/README.md

+##CodingBat

-This repository contains solutions to Python exercises from CodingBat.
+This repository contains solutions to the Python exercises from CodingBat.

 codingbat.com